IDayanandJagtap/Scout/ReadMe.md

 ## Overview

 Scout is a Python-based automation tool designed to download, verify, and process Material Safety Data Sheets (MSDS) from PDFs.
-It generates reports based on data from an Excel file.
 The tool can scrape websites for PDF files, verify their content, and organize them in a structured manner.
 It also logs the process and generates a JSON report.

 ## Features